-The work of the organization focuses on restoring critical habitat to save chimpanzees from extinction, improving health for women and education for girls, cultivating local livelihoods in harmony with nature, and helping young people become the informed generation of conservation leaders the world so urgently needs through their Roots & Shoots youth programs in nearly 100 countries.
+The work of the organization focuses on restoring critical habitats to save chimpanzees from extinction, improving health for women and education for girls, cultivating local livelihoods in harmony with nature, and helping young people become the informed generation of conservation leaders the world so urgently needs through their Roots & Shoots youth programs in nearly 100 countries.

 The Jane Goodall Institute relies on direct mail campaigns to provide a significant amount of funding for their programs.
 The organization had been using external systems to manage the campaigns, including list segmentation.
-But the team members wanted to try bringing the creation of the campaigns in house to save money, since they were spending about $90,000 annually on the service.
+But the team members wanted to try bringing the creation of the campaigns in-house to save money since they were spending about $90,000 annually on the service.

 While the creative was simple for the team to handle, list segmentation was taking up unreasonable amounts of time.
 They had to run several queries, which took time to process, and then merge the queries to create each list.
-The team was spending days to produce 1,000 lines of data.
+The team was spending days producing 1,000 lines of data.
 They needed to find a different solution for segmenting, or they would have to rely on their current external systems.

 “Start with ImportOmatic.
 There are so many uses for it that you can’t go wrong.
 For those who are interested in exploring the uses of the other tools, go for it!
 I have yet to be disappointed with any Omatic product we’ve tried.”